NewTempestStu/104291-Combinatorics-Algorithm-PA1/README.md

 1. **Installation of GCC**: If GCC is not already installed, you can install it using your distribution's package manager.
 For example, on Ubuntu, you can install GCC by running `sudo apt-get install gcc` in the terminal.

 2. **Downloading the Program**: Ensure that you have both the `order.c` source file and the `Makefile` in the same directory on your local machine.
+You can pull from github by the following url: `https://github.com/NewTempestStu/104291-Combinatorics-Algorithm-PA1-Q1`

 ## Compilation